richiq/umongo-async-mongomock/docs/userguide.rst

 Mongo world
 -----------

-What the point of a MongoDB ODM without MongoDB ?
-So here it is !

-Mongo world consist of data returned in a format comprehensible by a MongoDB driver (`pymongo <https://api.mongodb.org/python/current/>`_ for instance).
+Mongo world consist of data returned in a format suitable for a MongoDB driver (`pymongo <https://api.mongodb.org/python/current/>`_ for instance).

 .. code-block:: python